LucaMenestrina/UnsupervisedComputationalFrameworkForDrugRepurposing/README.md

   -cl, --cell_lines CELL_LINES [CELL_LINES ...]
 Base Disease-Related Cell Lines in LINCS Database (separated by a space)
 ```
 Specify only one of 'genes' and 'genes_file'
-If no Disease Name is provided the analysis will be performed for Huntington's Disease and Multiple Sclerosis as in the paper
+If no Disease Name is provided the analysis will be performed for Huntington's disease and multiple sclerosis as in the paper

 **TO NOTICE:**
 Some Sources (DrugBank, DisGeNET, OMIM) _require identification_ for downloading their files.